-- The 1930 film adaptation of All Quiet on the Western Front (see Literature below) provoked widespread protests by the Nazis and German nationalists, with Joseph Goebbels himself leading the occupation of a theater that screened the film.
+- The 1930 film adaptation of All Quiet on the Western Front provoked widespread protests by the Nazis and German nationalists, with Joseph Goebbels himself leading the occupation of a theater that screened the film, in which several Nazi brownshirts began disrupting the screening with a variety of tactics (at first using sleeping powder, stink bombs, and white mice, before attacking audience members they believed were Jewish and forcefully turning the projector off), all while screaming "Judenfilm!
+(Jewish film!)".
 It would soon be pulled from theaters, and would only be rereleased in 1931 with severe cuts that the Germans demanded be applied to international versions as well.
 The affair had a chilling effect on Hollywood in the '30s; until the outbreak of war, studios were highly reluctant to make films portraying Germany, the Nazis, or fascism in a bad light lest they lose access to the lucrative German market (which ultimately happened to Warner Bros. and Metro-Goldwyn-Mayer; see below).
 Universal president Carl Laemmle was so distressed by the affair, especially after Hitler's rise to power in 1933, that he personally helped over three hundred Jewish people escape Germany before his death in 1939.
 It was only when the outbreak of war started threatening access to the British and French markets, both far more lucrative than Germany, that Hollywood started seriously making explicitly anti-Nazi films.

 - The similar German-made pacifistic World War I film Westfront 1918 was similarly protested against by the Nazis, had screenings disturbed by them and was eventually pulled from theaters.